freesoul84/Daily_SQL/README.md

 WHERE rn = 3
 ```

---> Here I partition by user_id that means rank will be given to different transactions present for same user_id. and addded transaction date order in ascending order so that transaction will be in a sequence.
+--> Here I partitioned by user_id that means rank will be given to different transactions present for same user_id. and added transaction date order in ascending order so that transaction will be in a sequence.